Jodosoft/Libraries/README.md

 > Documentation in draft

-A collection of useful C# libraries written in the style of the .NET SDK.
+Useful C# libraries written in the style of the .NET SDK.

 CheckedNumerics
 ---------------
 > Note: Checked arithmetic takes additional processor time, and the wrapper structs employed by CheckedNumerics increase memory usage compared to primitive types alone.
 If you wish to use CheckedNumerics in a performance-sensitive application then consider profiling to assess the impact.
 As a rule of thumb, the impact is acceptable in business, game, or simulation applications, but not in number-crunching or big-data applications.

-Provides numeric value types with built-in protection from overflow.
+Provides numeric types with built-in protection from overflow.
 For use in systems where it is necessary to prevent unexpectedly negative/positive, infinite or `NaN` values.
-Usage is identical to primitive value types, but with different results in cases of overflow and division by zero, as demonstrated by the flowwing example:
+Usage is identical to primitive numeric types, but with different results in cases of overflow and division by zero, as demonstrated by the following code example:
 ```csharp
 var x = cint.MaxValue + 1;
 Console.WriteLine(x);  // output: 2147483647